mpv-player/mpv/DOCS/man/en/lua.rst

     next file right away, or quit if this was the last file.

 ``file-loaded``
-    Happens atfer a file was loaded and begins playback.
+    Happens after a file was loaded and begins playback.

 ``seek``
     Happens on seeking (including ordered chapter segment changes).